 I sat down in the chair.
 “Ugh, fuck, you asshole…” Even though she wasn’t officially forcing me this time, all those closed-in feelings came rushing back when I looked at the table that way again.
 Then, to make things worse, Yali pushed the wooden blocks in front of me.
 “Those FUCKING blocks!”
 I exploded.
-I grabbed one of them and pounded it on the table “I can’t BELIEVE you made me do this all day, you asshole, you complete, complete slimeball!
-You –” I swung the block up in the air, then hesitated.
+I grabbed one of them and pounded it on the table, yelling every insult that came into my head.
+“I can’t BELIEVE you made me do this all day, you Stern-blasted asshole!
+Gate jammer!
+Shut-eye!
+Go drown in the Earth!”
+I swung the block up in the air, then hesitated.

 “You can throw it at me if you want.”
 Yali raised her arms to cover her face.
 “I’m ready.”

 I hadn’t thought I was going to do it, but I couldn’t resist.
 “Fuck!
 You!”
 I hurled it straight at her.

 “Owww!” she yelled as the block bounced off her arm.